UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/README.md

-# Simple but super PyTorch Linear layer CUDA extensen
+# Simple But Super PyTorch CUDA Extension

 You need to build before try Research\*.py